-- To complete this training students will require - 22LR rifle Students may use their own rifle, if the student does not own a 22LR rifle, a rifle may be available to borrow for each shoot (\$20/session). - Who already owns or has access to a 22 calibre rimfire rifle, - Who will need to borrow a rifle? - 22LR ammunition approx. 300 to 500 rounds (student must provide unless borrowing a firearm) - Hearing protection Over the Ear style (Electronic Recommended) - Eye protection - Dress for the weather expect to be outside for up to 2 hours in any weather. - Avoid sandals and low cut shirts when shooting hot brass can be uncomfortable against the skin - Paper and Pen to take notes. - Refreshments our kitchen is not always open.
+To complete this training, applicants will require:

+- 22LR rifle Applicants may use their own rifle, if you don't own a 22LR rifle, a rifle will be available to borrow for each shoot (\$20/session), - 22LR ammunition approx. 300 to 500 rounds (student must provide unless borrowing a firearm), - Hearing protection (Electronic Over the Ear style Recommended), - Eye protection, - Dress for the weather expect to be outside for up to 2 hours in any weather, - Avoid sandals and low cut shirts when shooting hot brass can be uncomfortable against the skin, - Paper and Pen to take notes.